K1DBO/slice-master-6000/README.md

 So, telnet://XXXX@ve7cc.net will get you started (replace XXXX with your call sign.
-I also use telnet://k1dbo@daphne:7301?sh/dx to connect to a CCUser instance running on a local computer.
+I also use telnet://k1dbo@daphne:7301?sh/dx to connect to a CC User instance running on a near by computer.

 If you use DXLabs SpotCollector, enable its web server and give